-Written test.
-During the written test it is not allowed to consult any educational material or electronic device, except for the calculator.
+During the test it is not allowed to consult any educational material or electronic device.

-- The acquisition of the ability to communicate with appropriate technical vocabulary will be assessed through 3 closed-ended questions about the meaning of terms used in the field of corporate finance.
-Each question will be assessed 1 point.
+- The acquisition of the ability to communicate with appropriate technical vocabulary will be assessed through 1 closed-ended question about the meaning of terms used in the field of corporate finance.
+The question will be assessed 3 points.

-- The acquisition of basic knowledge of institutions, methodologies, theories and concepts will be assessed with 3 open-ended questions.
-Each question will be assessed 3 point.
+- The acquisition of basic knowledge of institutions, methodologies, theories and concepts will be assessed with 1 open-ended question.
+The question will be assessed 5 points.

-- The acquisition of the ability to apply methods of analysis methods will be assessed through two exercises.
-Each exercise will be assessed 7 points.
+- The acquisition of the ability to apply methods of analysis methods will be assessed through one exercise.
+The professor will share her desktop with the student.
+The test will be solved using excel.
+The exercise will be assessed 14 points.

 - The acquisition of learning skills and autonomy of judgment will be evaluated with 2 open-ended questions.
-Each question will be assessed 3 point.
+Each question will be assessed 5 points.

 The "laude" will be attributed to the achievement of an evaluation of at least 31/32 points.

-The results of the written exam are published on the ESSE3 portal and students can see the results of the tests, after appointment with the teacher.
+The results of the exam are published on the ESSE3 portal.